 The food industry must be challenged to provide clearer nutritional information on packaging and then consumer awareness and demand can drive real improvement.

-For you and I and anyone doing their best to take control of their health, attention to eating foods with a good balance of Omega 3 to Omega 6, plus foods with higher polyphenols is a great step.
+For you and I and anyone doing their best to take control of their health, attention to eating foods with a good balance of Omega 3 to Omega 6, plus foods with higher polyphenols is a great step to boosting optimum nutrition.
 An imbalance in Omega fats is linked to “cardiovascular disease, cancer, and inflammatory and autoimmune diseases”(3) .
-Adding foods with higher polyphenols - “evidence suggests polyphenols are involved in cellular signalling pathways that mediate inflammatory processes in the brain.”(4)
+Adding foods with higher polyphenols - “evidence suggests polyphenols are involved in neuron activation and cellular signalling pathways that mediate inflammatory processes in the brain.”(4)

-Fish and berries are good sources, but high-quality seaweed is outstanding.
+Other power foods such as fish and berries are good sources, but high-quality seaweed is outstanding for brain power.

 “The emphasis is on a varied diet including macroalgae and the gut/microbe/brain axis, the importance of polyunsaturated fatty acids, and the impacts of anti-oxidant activities in neuroprotection.”
 (5)